 Although System institutions monitor credit risk individually, the System has established a quarterly process to report System large loan exposures (outstanding loan amounts plus any unfunded loan commitments).
 A System risk management committee reviews and monitors large loan exposures to existing individual customers that may reach \$1.0 billion.
 Since it is possible that one or more System institutions may simultaneously make credit available to a customer that may, in the aggregate, exceed \$1.0 billion, the process provides for quarterly data to be compiled on existing large loan exposures with notice provided to the Banks and Associations of the largest loan exposures, including all loan exposures to a borrower greater than 75% of the \$1.0 billion level or \$750 million.

+Beginning in the second quarter of 2015, the System risk management committee determined that in certain limited circumstances, an increase in the exposure level to \$1.5 billion was warranted.
+The increase in the level reflects the growth in the System's risk-bearing capacity.
 While this process captures information regarding large loan exposures, any credit decision resides with the individual System institutions.

-At March 31, 2015, one exposure was slightly above \$1 billion, while at December 31, 2014 no exposures exceeded \$1.0 billion.
-Additionally, four exposures at March 31, 2015 and five exposures at December 31, 2014 exceeded \$750 million.
-Subsequent to March 31, 2015, the committee increased the threshold for monitoring large loan exposures to \$1.5 billion from \$1.0 billion.
-The increase in the exposure level reflects the growth in the System's risk-bearing capacity.
+At September 30, 2015, one exposure was above \$1 billion but less than \$1.5 billion, while at December 31, 2014 no exposures exceeded \$1.0 billion.
+Additionally, six exposures at September 30, 2015 and five exposures at December 31, 2014 exceeded \$750 million.